Kung Aagawin Mo ang Lahat sa Akin (film)

-Kung Aagawin Mo ang Lahat sa Akin (English: If You Take Everything from Me) is a 1987 Philippine drama film directed by Eddie Garcia from a screenplay written by Jose Javier Reyes and Gina Marissa Tagasa, based on the comics serial of the same name by Helen Meriz.
-The film stars Sharon Cuneta and Jackie Lou Blanco.
-The film centers around an intense sibling rivalry between a younger daughter named Gladys and an older sibling named Maureen who was adopted before she was born.
+Kung Aagawin Mo ang Lahat sa Akin (English: If You Take Everything from Me) is a 1987 Philippine drama film directed by Eddie Garcia and written by Jose Javier Reyes and Gina Marissa Tagasa from a comics serial of the same name created by Helen Meriz.
+Starring Sharon Cuneta and Jackie Lou Blanco, the film centers around an intense sibling rivalry between a younger daughter named Gladys and an older sibling named Maureen, who was adopted before the former was born.

 Plot

-The story revolves around sisters Gladys (Jackie Lou Blanco) and her adopted older sister Maureen (Sharon Cuneta).
-Their father Gilbert (Dante Rivero) treats both daughters with love and treats them fairly, while their mother Clara (Laurice Guillen), favors Gladys.
+The story revolves around Gladys and her adopted older sister, Maureen.
+Their father, Gilbert, treats both daughters with love and treats them fairly, while their mother, Clara, favors Gladys.
 Because of this, Gladys grew up into a selfish brat who wants everything that her sister owns, including the man that she loves.

 Adaptations

 In 2009, the film was adapted by GMA Network into a series as part of the Sine Novela installment.
-Maxene Magalona played the role of Maureen while Glaiza de Castro as Gladys followed by Jackie Rice as Mercedita in the version of the series (not included in the movie).
-Jackie Lou Blanco played the role of Donya Clara this time.
+Maxene Magalona played the role of Maureen, while Glaiza de Castro played Gladys, followed by Jackie Rice as Mercedita in the version of the series (not included in the movie).
+Jackie Lou Blanco played the role of Doña Clara this time.